Fewer Escalations. Lower HSE Workload. Better Injury Outcomes.

 How WorkPartners Delivers Better Outcomes

 Most injury management programs rely on handoffs between disconnected services.
 Each step introduces delay, escalation, and additional workload.
-WorkPartners uses a physician-led model that keeps medical decision-making consistent from the first call through resolution.
+WorkPartners physician-led model keeps medical decision-making consistent from the first call through resolution.

-Physicians are involved at the first point of contact, not after escalation has already occurred.
-Injuries are assessed medically, in context.
+Physicians are involved at the first point of contact, before escalation occurs.
+Injuries are assessed medically and in context, rather than routed through rigid protocols.

-This allows injuries to be assessed medically rather than defensively, reducing unnecessary referrals to urgent care or the ER.
+This allows early clinical judgment to guide next steps and prevents unnecessary referrals to urgent care or the ER.

 Outcome: Fewer unnecessary escalations, faster resolution, and clearer injury decisions.